-Our rigorous testing of catch-up and subscription TV streaming devices in the CHOICE labs means you can be confident you're making the right decision when it's time to get set up at home.
+Our in-depth testing of catch-up and subscription TV streaming devices in the CHOICE TV lab means you can be confident you're making the right decision when it's time to get set up at home.
 Here's how we do it.

-In the case of this test, it's about finding the best way for you to enjoy streaming and catch-up TV on your full-screen TV with minimum fuss and without spending a fortune.
-This is particularly important for people who own older TVs that may work fine but don't support all of the latest streaming apps and features they offer.
-Our testers also look at additional features you can find in these devices that may not be supported by other platforms, such as a universal search function.
+Our experts want to help you find the best way to enjoy streaming shows and movies on your TV with minimum fuss and without spending a fortune.
+This is particularly important for people who own older TVs that may work fine but don't support all of the latest streaming apps and features on offer.

 Ease of use

-We check how easy it is to set up the device and how intuitive the on-screen display and menu system is to carry out various tasks.
-Examples are searching for content, browsing available content and general navigation.
+We check how easy it is to set up the device and how intuitive the on-screen display and menu system are to carry out various tasks.
+Our experts search for content, browse available content, check parental controls, and look at casting and general navigation.
+They also look at additional features you can find in these devices that may not be supported by other platforms, such as a universal search function.

 Power consumption in use and yearly running cost

 Power is measured while streaming HD content on Netflix.
 Power consumption may vary very slightly depending on the service and video resolution.
-Annual running cost is calculated at 30c per kW/h based on 14 hours in standby and 10 hours in use per day.
+The annual running cost is calculated at 40c per kW/h based on 14 hours in standby and 10 hours in use per day.

 We give every device a CHOICE Expert Rating so you can see at a glance which are the best and worst performers to get catch-up TV and online subscription content onto your TV.